Last updated: February 13, 2023

 What Are Penny Stocks?

-While many people will have their own definition of penny stocks, according to the Securities and Exchange Commission, the penny stock definition is any share of a public company trading below $5 per share.
-Theses companies also have smaller market capitalization.
+The definition of penny stocks is any share of a public company trading below $5 per share.
+These companies also have smaller market capitalization.

 Typically, penny stocks represent shares of companies that are either start-up stage or have yet to establish a significant lead in their industries.
 That doesn’t mean penny stocks are bad, however.
 In many cases, these companies are focused on cutting edge innovation.
 This is why traders and investors alike will buy them based on speculation instead of general fundamentals.